Change Control in a Validated LMS Environment: The Basics

 How do you prioritize change requests?

-An LMS is constantly evolving and being improved upon, so coordinating requests according to priority helps keep the client organized and moving forward.
-Change requests can be voluntarily initiated by anyone using the LMS from learners to administrators, or may be necessary due to software updates.
+An LMS is constantly evolving and being improved upon, so prioritizing requests helps keep the roadmap organized and moving forward.
+Change requests can be voluntarily initiated by anyone using the LMS, whether learners or administrators, or they may be necessary as a result of software updates.
 The reasoning behind the change request will be the most important factor in determining its priority and where it falls in the list of enhancements.
 For example, fixing a system issue or validating an upcoming software release will take the highest priority, whereas aesthetic changes to the home page or notifications will be low priority.

 Who takes part in the change control process?

-There are many stakeholders involved in the change control process, including the change manager, the LMS business and system owners, and the quality assurance team.
-The change manager is responsible for leading the change through the process from beginning to end, but it is a collaborative effort involving feedback from and coordination between all roles until the change is implemented in Production.
-The chart below outlines the main responsibilities of each role along the process workflow:
+There should be several roles involved in the change control process, including the change manager, the LMS business and system owners, and the quality assurance team, to maintain proper system oversight.
+The change manager is responsible for driving the change request through the process from beginning to end, but it is a collaborative effort involving feedback from and coordination between all roles until the change is implemented in Production.
+The chart below outlines the main responsibilities of each role throughout the process workflow:

-Now that we have covered the basics of change management in validated environments, check out my second post on best practices to follow.
+Now that we have covered the basics of change management in validated LMS environments, check out this post on best practices to follow.